Draggie306/CheatSheets/A level/source/Computer Science.md

 | NOT              | Logical NOT operator                          |

 #### Detailed Select
-You can extract data from specific and multiple tables using `.`.
-For example
+You can extract data from specific and multiple tables using `.` - for example:

 ```sql
 SELECT Song.SongTitle, Song.ArtistSurname, Artist.ArtistSurname